archaeojsc/2022_Database_Migration/README.md

 ### Current assessment

 There appear to be 909 separate MS Access databases, which collective represent 118 different table schema.
+Not known yet how many of these are duplicates due to updating MS Access versions.
 There are 89 databases with unique table structures.
 Most of these, however, appear to be based on the most common schema.
 These seem to be modified versions of a template database, with the addition of either specialized or redundant (copied?) tables.

 A relatively small portion of the databases are obviously special-purpose applications, and some appear to be attempts to update older DBase or FoxPro